 What Loans Are Eligible for IDR?

 You can only repay federal direct loans under most IDR plans.
-However, if you have an older federal family education loan (FFEL) (which includes Stafford loans) or federal Perkins loan — two now-discontinued loan types — you can qualify for these IDR plans by consolidating your student loans with a federal direct consolidation loan.
+But if you have an older federal family education loan (FFEL), which includes Stafford loans, or federal Perkins loan — two now-discontinued loan types — you can qualify for these IDR plans by consolidating your student loans with a federal direct consolidation loan.

 Note, however, that consolidation is not the right choice for all borrowers.
-If you consolidate a federal Perkins loan with a direct consolidation loan, for example, you lose access to any of the Perkins loan forgiveness or discharge programs.
-Further, if you consolidate a parent plus loan with any other student loans, the new consolidation loan becomes ineligible for most IDR plans.
+For example, if you consolidate a federal Perkins loan with a direct consolidation loan, you lose access to any Perkins loan forgiveness or discharge programs.
+Further, if you consolidate a parent PLUS loan with any other student loans, the new consolidation loan becomes ineligible for most IDR plans.

 4 Types of Income-Driven Repayment Plans